ransn/lending_club_case_study/README.md

 - Data set and Data dictionary are as attached  .

 ## Contact
-Created by ransn@githubusername or  rameez135@gmail.com	 - feel free to contact me!
+Created by ransnbvr@gmail.com or  rameez135@gmail.com	 - feel free to contact us!